ariesteam/ariesteam.github.com/modules/aesthspecs.markdown

 proximity to rivers in the arid Southwest as having a less steep distance decay function, for the time being we use a uniform distance decay function in the proximity flow model.

-Key model outputs from the flow models include:
+Key outputs from the flow models include:

 1. Possible proximate open space: The density of service flow along each walking path between an open space and user, before accounting for highways that limit local access.
 2. Accessible open space: Open space providing value when accounting for proximity and the location of homeowners but not highways that limit local access.